NomisIV/pioneerctl/README.md

 ## Documentation

-Currently only the four most used commands are implemented:
+Currently only the five most used commands are implemented:

 - Power
 - Volume
 - Mute
 - Input
+- Listening mode

 The goal is to implement almost everything, but it will be taken in small steps.